Samsung/Tizen.NET/_issues/tv-api-limitations.md

 ## Xamarin Forms
 ### Xamarin.Forms 3.0+

-There are some Xamarin.Forms limitations on the Tizen platform.<br/>
-The limitations depend on the version of Xamarin.Forms.
+There are some Xamarin.Forms limitations on the Tizen platform.
+Limitations depend on the version of Xamarin.Forms.

 The shared list of limitations is available at [Current Xamarin.Forms limitations](https://developer.tizen.org/development/api-reference/.net-application/current-xamarin.forms-limitations).